An Overview of Education Support and Services for Students With Disabilities

 Education support and service laws also call for the student's parents to be an integral part of their child's education.
-IDEA ensures the parents of students with disabilities the following rights:
+IDEA ensures that the parents of students with disabilities have the following rights:

-- To be informed of Procedural Safeguards in writing (a booklet is available)
+- To be informed of their procedural safeguards in writing (a booklet is available)

 - To review all educational records

-- To be equal members of the Individualized Education Plan (IEP) team alongside the educational faculty
+- To be equal members of the IEP team alongside the educational faculty

 - To be a part of all aspects of their child's education plan

 - To have their complaints heard by the state education agency

 - To request mediation or a due process hearing

 - To suggest an alternative IEP and call witnesses

-- These hearings are Alternative Dispute Resolution (ADR) hearings and can be appealed.
-This is not a trial.
+- To hearings that are Alternative Dispute Resolution (ADR) hearings and can be appealed